plutoniumm/x/readme.md

 ## Notes
 - Perl: Idk if this is needed
-- R: Very very crappy tooling
+- C#, Ada: Tooling be crappy
-- Lisp: Also same
+- `.m` is octave, not objective-c

+Evaluation order based on [Github metrics](https://innovationgraph.github.com/global-metrics/programming-languages).

 ## Tests
 We should get 69 in the end